mtwasetku-ui/physioto/src/content/blog/chronic-pain-home-physiotherapy.md

 ### Will the physiotherapist need to touch the painful area?

 Only with your full consent, and only if it is clinically appropriate.
 Manual therapy is one tool among many — not every visit involves hands-on treatment.
-Michael will always explain what he is doing and why before touching any area, and you can decline any technique at any time.
+Micheal will always explain what he is doing and why before touching any area, and you can decline any technique at any time.

 ### I have had chronic pain for years.
 Is it too late to benefit from physiotherapy?